 circleArea = PI * pow(radius,2);

-11. With good knowledge of your operating system and hardware, you can improve performance of your program in terms of resource requirements etc.
+11. With good knowledge of your operating system and hardware, you can improve the performance of your program in terms of resource requirements, etc.

 12. Always indent your code for clarity and easy readability.

 13. You will also like the idea of organizing project files in into various folders like SOURCE, HEADERS, MAKE, EXES, etc.